AMADYZ/Intro_Project/README.md

 # Intro_Project
-Introduction to the team AMADYZ
+Introduction to the team AMADYZ & Assignment Submission